winglang/wing/README.md

 - indentations of lines are 2 spaces
 - each statement must end with a semicolon
-- everywhere ":" is needed, it must be surrounded by spaces " : "
+- interface names start with capital letter "I"
+- enum members must be written as ALL_CAPS_SNAKE_CASE
 - class, struct, interface, and resource names must be TitleCased
 - every other declaration name must be snake_cased unless otherwise specified